Navrojsekhon/FInal-Assignment/Wifi.md

 ## **Step 1: Unbox the Router**
 1. Remove the router, power adapter, Ethernet cable, and instruction manual.
-2. Verify that all components are included.
+2. Verify that all components are included in the box.

-**Purpose:** Ensures all required hardware is available before configuration.
+**Purpose:** It Ensures that all required hardware for setting up the network is available before configuration.

 ---

 ## **Step 2: Connect Router to Modem**
 1. Turn off the modem.
-2. Connect the modem’s Ethernet port to the router’s **WAN/Internet** port using the Ethernet cable.
+2. Connect the modem’s Ethernet port to the router’s **Internet** port using the Ethernet cable.
 3. Turn the modem back on.
 4. Plug in and power on the router.

-**Purpose:** Delivers the internet signal from the modem to the router so it can broadcast Wi-Fi.
+**Purpose:** It Delivers the internet signal from the modem to the router so it can broadcast Wi-Fi.

 ---

 ## **Step 3: Access Router Settings**
-1. Connect your laptop/phone to the router via Wi-Fi or Ethernet.
+1. Connect your laptop to the router via Ethernet.
+2. Open cmd.
+3. Type command **ipconfig**
+4. Then, note the default gateway address.
-2. Open a web browser.
+5. Open a web browser.
-3. Enter the router IP (usually `192.168.0.1` or `192.168.1.1`).
+6. Enter the router IP(Default Gateway).
+Usually it is `192.168.0.1` or `192.168.1.1`).
-4. Log in using the default credentials (printed on router label).
+7. Log in using the default credentials (printed on router label).

 **Purpose:** Accessing the admin interface allows configuration of Wi-Fi and security settings.